15 Luxury Chocolate Brands To Try In Hong Kong This Summer

 Where to find it: Shop 246, Pacific Place, Admiralty, Hong Kong; Shop 2006, ifc mall; Shop 114, Landmark Prince’s, Central; Shop B03A, Lee Garden One, Causeway Bay, Hong Kong; Shop 1010, Elements, Kowloon, Hong Kong.
 Find out more at lamaisonduchocolat.hk

-Where to find it: The Landmark Christmas Market, Shop 312-314, 3/F, Landmark Atrium, The Landmark, Central, Hong Kong.
+Where to find it: The pop-up at The Murray, or Shop 216A, 2/F, Landmark Atrium, 15 Queen’s Road, Central.
 Find out more at charbonnel.com.hk

 If you’re looking for a bar of chocolate instead of something snacky, Green Common also sells Raw Halo’s organic raw vegan chocolate which is 76 per cent dark.
 The dense noir bar is made with ethically grown organic cacao in partnership with a social enterprise chocolate factory.
 The brand also partners with One Tree Planted.
 For every 50 bars Raw Halo sells, one tree will be planted.
 Its packaging is 100% plastic-free and recyclable.
 You can eat to your heart’s desire while you do some good deeds for the environment.